Shenn299/HEIGVD-amtBootcampApp/README.md

 Default machine : <http://192.168.99.100:9090/amtBootcampApp-1.0>

+## Login and password for application
+Application: login, password

+MySQL: root, adminpw
+Wildfly: admin, admin
+Web app: There is already one user saved in database: Shenn, shenn

 ## API REST to do CRUD operations on user account
 All API access is over HTTP and not HTTPS, and accessed from the <http://{IP}:9090/amtBootcampApp/api/>.
 All data is sent and received as JSON.